MYiR-Dev/meta-myir-ota/README.md

 ## 7. Limitations - issues
 - If the OTA process is stopped (ex: press on reset button) during its execution, the OTA procedure will restart from the beginning.
 The reason is that tf-a is not capable to write into metadata partition (only linux does)
-- For test purpose, if you perform several OTA updates without doing a normal reboot between, the bootcount won't be reset and after 3 "trial" reboots, and tf-a will display the message "WARNING: Trial FWU fails to many times" because counter has not been reset, and it won't be possible to switch partitions (A to B or B to A)
+- For test purpose, if you perform several OTA updates without doing a normal reboot between (in trail mode), the bootcount won't be reset and after 3 "trial" reboots, and tf-a will display the message "WARNING: Trial FWU fails to many times" because counter has not been reset, and it won't be possible to switch partitions (A to B or B to A)
 - You can sometimes notice an exception during bundle download:`Exception in callback ReadTransport._loop_reading`, but it has no impact on the use case.